 6. Feel like a member of the family

-When traveling, it is quite the normal feeling to be an outsider that is observing culture and history of which you are not a part of, in most circumstances.
-During village stays however, the traveler is treated as a member of the family, a member of the community and as such is invited to participate in local festivities and happenings.
+When traveling, it is quite the normal feeling to be an outsider that is observing culture and history of which you are not a part, in most circumstances.
+During village stays, however, the traveler is treated as a member of the family, a member of the community, and as such is invited to participate in local festivities and happenings.
 This opportunity for inclusion is quite rare and one should not only appreciate the opportunity but respect the culture and show such respect by learning as much as possible about it.

 8. Slow down and relax

 The pace of daily life in many villages is slower than the daily hustle and bustle of life in the cities.
 As a traveler experiencing daily life in the destination village, you will have the opportunity to take a break and just sit, enjoy the views, or do some daytime exploration of your own.
 Village hosts think it important to make time allowances for their guests to have their own time.
 As daily life in the destination is the experience, ‘downtime’ in a family environment is a perfect opportunity to just slow down and enjoy the smaller things in life.
 Relax a bit and refresh yourself by taking a village stay during your holiday!